slackhq/circuit/docs/tutorial.md

 ## Create a `Screen`

-The primary entry points in Circuit are `Screen`s.
+The primary entry points in Circuit are `Screen`s ([docs](https://slackhq.github.io/circuit/api/0.x/circuit-runtime-screen/com.slack.circuit.runtime.screen/-screen/index.html)).
 These are the navigational building blocks of your app.
 A `Screen` is a simple data class or data object that represents a unique location in your app.
 For example, a `Screen` could represent an inbox list, an email detail, or a settings screen.

 Let's start with a simple `Screen` that represents an inbox list: